MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-work-classification.md

 ## Options available for rulesets

 After you create the rules, you can change the order in which the rules should be evaluated, search for rules, and view the condition that's been used for each rule by hovering the mouse over the condition.
-You can also create copies the rules and update only the necessary information.
-Thereby, you'll avoid writing the conditions from scratch.
+You can also create copies the rules and update only the necessary information to avoid writing the conditions from scratch.

 ### See also